Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 ## Rationale

-1. **Distributed and Decentralized Systems**: Claim, Assessor, and Archiving model are tailored to operate within distributed and decentralized systems, providing a structured, verifiable, and auditable mechanism to capture, assess, and archive validations and decisions across disparate systems and networks.
+1. **Distributed and decentralized systems**: Claim, Assessor, and Archiving model are tailored to operate within distributed and decentralized systems, providing a structured, verifiable, and auditable mechanism to capture, assess, and archive validations and decisions across disparate systems and networks.

-2. **Regulatory Adherence and Contractual Obligations**: The immutable and traceable nature of Claims supports adherence to various sector-specific, regulatory, and contractual obligations, ensuring that actions and decisions taken by the system can be audited and verified against predefined legal and contractual frameworks.
+2. **Regulatory adherence and contractual obligations**: The immutable and traceable nature of Claims supports adherence to various sector-specific, regulatory, and contractual obligations, ensuring that actions and decisions taken by the system can be audited and verified against predefined legal and contractual frameworks.

-3. **Multi-Temporal and Multi-Stakeholder Environments**: The model facilitates validations and decision-making processes that span various time scales – from real-time to slower, deliberate processes – and caters to environments where multiple stakeholders (systems, entities, or individuals) with varying obligations and operational cadences are involved.
+3. **Multi-temporal and multi-stakeholder environments**: The model facilitates validations and decision-making processes that span various time scales – from real-time to slower, deliberate processes – and caters to environments where multiple stakeholders (systems, entities, or individuals) with varying obligations and operational cadences are involved.

-4. **Demonstrable Duty of Care**: By capturing and preserving the context and outcome of each validation operation in Claims, the system demonstrates a duty of care, ensuring that actions and decisions are transparent, verifiable, and auditable, fulfilling both immediate and future verification and auditability requirements.
+4. **Demonstrable duty of care**: By capturing and preserving the context and outcome of each validation operation in Claims, the system demonstrates a duty of care, ensuring that actions and decisions are transparent, verifiable, and auditable, fulfilling both immediate and future verification and auditability requirements.

+5. **Risk management and trust creation:** The structure facilitates risk management and trust creation in software-intensive data architectures, enabling collaboration and decision support while complying with regulatory frameworks like SSI, eIDAS and others.
+This approach supports creating real trust among stakeholders and managing inherent unknowns in dynamic environments.

 ## Alternatives Considered